 4 Reasons Why You Need Your Own Scuba Regulator

-Having your own scuba diving equipment is a major factor in the enjoyment of the sport.
-And, one of the first pieces of equipment I would recommend buying.
+Owning scuba diving equipment is a major factor in the enjoyment of the sport.
+And, one of the first pieces of equipment I would recommend buying is your scuba regulator.

-Sure, you can rent gear from your local dive center or at many dive destination.
+Sure, you can rent gear from your local dive center or at many dive destinations.
 But, are you going to put your complete trust in the availability of an under-maintained, over-worked rental regulator.

 I remember when I was just starting diving.
 I was on diving with a rental regulator, it worked fine for the beginning of the dive.
 However, a few minutes in the octopus begun to free flow a little and there was a terrible honking sound coming from the first stage with every breath I took.